Astley Ainslie Hospital

 In 2011 NHS Lothian began consulting representatives of local Community Councils about redevelopment of the Royal Edinburgh Hospital (REH) site which would include transferring all facilities from the AAH site to the REH site.
 At a meeting in October 2016 NHS Lothian confirmed that they expect to start consultations with the community in early 2017, in advance of producing a Masterplan for the AAH site prior to a sale in around 2019.
 The AAH site lies within the boundaries of the Marchmont & Sciennes Community Council and is within the Grange Conservation Area.
 Three other community councils border the site and their residents also have a strong interest in any development on the site.
 Representatives of the community councils have agreed to work together to keep their residents informed about any consultation events and plan to work with the NHS to ensure that any information provided is accurate – possibly via a dedicated website.

 We recognise that some development on this site is inevitable and hope that this will not result in the loss of the much appreciated open space in the AAH grounds.
 We therefore wish to work with the community to try to ensure that the development is acceptable – or, as acceptable as possible.
 The Grange Association has long been involved with this much loved area and took part in the survey in 2012 to record public use of the grounds (see Newsletter No 104).
-This led to some of the routes through the grounds being designated as public Rights of Way (see article by Jo Doake below).
+This led to some of the routes through the grounds being designated as public Rights of Way (see article by Jo Doake – link on left).
 We will keep you informed about details of any public meetings on our website.
 If you are able to help in any way please get in touch.
 We would be particularly interested in hearing from anyone with experience of dealing with such large scale developments who may be able to help with any legal or planning matters which will arise.